tripjs/trip/README.md

 ## ES2016

 Your tripfile is automatically compiled with Babel.
 Trip uses the [es2015](https://babeljs.io/docs/plugins/preset-es2015/) and [stage-0](https://babeljs.io/docs/plugins/preset-stage-0/) presets by default, so you don't need to bring your own Babel config.
 But if you do have your own config in a `.babelrc` or `package.json`, Babel will use that instead.

+## Async tasks

+Trip understands several kinds of async:

+- async functions
+- functions that return promises
+- functions that return streams
+- functions that explicitly accept a `done` callback as a second argument (for compatibility with old APIs)

+When you run a series of tasks (`> trip task1 task2`), trip waits for each task to finish before starting the next.

 ---